SEEKCommons/seekcommons-org-website/resources.md

 					<h3>SEEKCommons Public Library</h3>
 				</header>
 				<p>
 			    We keep our references on Zotero and make them available for you to read, but also contribute.
-In our group library you will find the references we use in the SEEKCommons project.
+In our group library you will find the references we use in the SEEKCommons project, but also, and more importantly, the publications of interest from your research team, fellows, and network members.
 				</p>
 				<ul class="actions">
 					<li><a href="https://www.zotero.org/groups/4931993/seekcommons_public_library" class="button">Learn more</a></li>